 People really only need to focus on three days for their entire lives: yesterday, today, and tomorrow.
-Yesterday comprises all the days that have gone before today.
+Yesterday comprises all the days that have gone before today and cannot be changed.
 Today is the only day you really have to be present in.
-Tomorrow is a potential day in your future which comes after today.
+Therefore, Today is always a fresh start since you are experiencing the present moment for the very first time in your life.
+Tomorrow is a potential day in your future which comes after today but is not guaranteed.

 Although each of us have ONLY 86,400 seconds each day (60 seconds in a minute x 60 minutes in an hour x 24 hours in a day = 86,400 seconds), how we use those seconds causes there to be over 7 billion personal stories and diverse mental worlds on our one planet.